pandio-com/pandioml/GETTING-STARTED.md

 1. Open `fnc.py` in your favorite editor, put your pipelines code in the `pipelines` method.

-1. `pandiocli test --project_folder_name test_function --dataset_name FormSubmissionGenerator --loops 100`
+1. `pandiocli test --project_folder test_function --dataset_name FormSubmissionGenerator --loops 100`

       FormSubmissionGenerator is used in this example, but any dataset or generator from `pandioml.data.*` can be used.
 Or you can build your own as described below.